• Sales Execution

 Why wait until a deal is closed to ask for feedback?
 Checking in with prospects while they’re still in your pipeline can give you a huge advantage.
 During a call, you can ask simple questions like, “How is this process feeling for you so far?” or “Is there anything we could be doing differently to help you make a decision?”
 This not only shows that you value their perspective but also gives you real-time information to adjust your strategy on the fly.
 Incorporating customer feedback into your sales strategy isn’t a one-time exercise; it’s a continuous process that should be embedded into your team’s daily routines.

-Adjust Deal Scores Based on What You Learn
+Adjust Scores Based on Deal Insights

 The final step is to translate all this feedback into your deal prioritization framework.
 When a prospect’s feedback aligns with the positive comments you’ve received from happy customers, that’s a strong signal to increase their lead score.
 For example, if a prospect mentions a specific pain point that you know your solution solves exceptionally well for your best customers, that deal should move up your priority list.
 You can weight feedback based on customer value and your overall business goals, ensuring you’re always focusing your energy on the deals that are most likely to close and become successful accounts.